How to get the best hearing aid

 Most hearing aids have automatic phone settings.
 Your hearing aids will set automatically to the phone's bandwidth.

-If you have a severe hearing loss, you can look for a phone that is hearing aid compatible: the phone communicates with the Telecoil/ loop system (see above).
+If you have difficulty using your phone, you can look for a phone that is hearing aid compatible: the phone communicates with the Telecoil/ loop system (see above).

 You can discuss these options with your audiologist, who should refer you on for more information - for example, to a hearing therapist who can advise on this type of equipment.